 Container orchestration is fast evolving and Kubernetes and Docker Swarm are the two major players in this field.
-Read more.

-Container orchestration is fast evolving and Kubernetes and Docker Swarm are the two major players in this field.
 Both Kubernetes and Docker Swarm are important tools that are used to deploy containers inside a cluster.
 Kubernetes and Docker Swarm have carved respectable niches for themselves, cementing their places in the Docker ecosystem.
-Let’s briefly look into Kubernetes and Docker Swarm before moving onto see what are the differences between these two containerization platforms.
+Let's briefly look into Kubernetes and Docker Swarm before moving onto see the differences between these two containerization platforms.

 Overview of Kubernetes